 A lawyer can help the applicant complete the required paperwork and assemble the medical documentation they need.
-In addition, a Social Security disability attorney can represent you at a hearing if you need to appeal the SSA’s initial denial.
+In addition, a Social Security disability attorney in Florida can represent you at a hearing if you need to appeal the SSA’s initial denial.

 Do You Need Help With a Disability-Related Problem?